hpdewilde/strava2notion/README.md

 # strava2notion
 This script loads all your Strava activities into a Notion database.
 Please follow the steps below in order to successfully run the script.
+If you want to edit the script to your own liking, please refer to the [Strava API](https://developers.strava.com/) and [Notion API](https://developers.notion.com/) for more information on how to do so.

 ## Preparation